ekzhu/datasketch/README.md

 lsh.insert("m2", m2)
 lsh.insert("m3", m3)

-# Use m1 as the query, retrieve keys of the approximate neighbours
+# Using m1 as the query, retrieve the keys of the qualifying datasets
 result = lsh.query(m1)
-print("Approximate neighbours with Jaccard similarity > 0.5", result)
+print("Candidates with Jaccard similarity > 0.5", result)
 ```

 The Jaccard similarity threshold must be set at initialization, and cannot